-This skill is all about argumentation.
-Students should know how to make a historically defensible claim, use historical reasoning to make your point, and back up your point with evidence.
-You should also learn how to corroborate, qualify, or modify an existing argument.
+This skill is all about developing and defending an argument.
+Students should know how to make a historically defensible claim, use historical reasoning to make a point, and back up that point with evidence.
+Students will also learn how to corroborate, qualify, or modify an existing argument.

 Students should develop the ability to make logical and accurate comparisons between different historical developments, periods, and processes.
 This involves picking out similarities and differences, explaining them, and connecting them to greater historical significance.

 Reasoning Process 2: Causation